 WHERE SHOULD I STAY?
 Haven’s Kiln Park is a great budget option.
 The nautical-but-nice holiday park is a short drive from the lovely town of Tenby – or a 15-minute stroll along the beach.
 Read my review of the site here.

 GET ME THERE: Travelling to Pembrokeshire is easy.
 By road, you can be in Wales in less than three hours from London – just get on the M4 and keep going to the end!
 You will then need to pick up the A48 and the A477 to take you to the heart of the county.

 Great Western Railway services visit London Paddington, Reading, Bath, Bristol, Newport and Cardiff, from where you can easily pick up a connecting service to Pembrokeshire.
 There are also direct trains to Wales from many other major UK cities.
 Cardiff Airport, approximately 70 miles away, is the nearest major airport.

 FIND OUT MORE: For further dog-friendly ideas and holiday inspiration, take a look at VisitPembrokeshire.com and VisitWales.com.
-To see the full list of winners in the latest Dog-Friendly Pembrokeshire Tourism Awards, click here.
+Alternatively, take a look at the latest Dog-Friendly Pembrokeshire Tourism Award winners.